Gouderg/neuralib/README.md

 make
 ```

-To build all unite t
+To build all unit test, just write make at the source of the project